bclins/bclins.github.io/fall25/math243/notes.md

 After that example, we talked about **impulse** which is defined as the integral of a force $F(t)$ with respect to time.
 $$I = \int_a^b F(t) \, dt.$$
+The impulse applied to an object is equal to the object's change in momentum.

 In some situations, we may apply a very large force over a very short period of time, for example, hitting something with a hammer.
 In a case like that, you can model the forcing term using the **Dirac delta function** $\delta(t)$.
 This isn't really a function itself, but it is a limiting case of the functions
 $$\dfrac{1}{h} (H(t) - H(t-h))$$
 as $h \rightarrow \infty$.
 The Dirac delta function delivers a total impulse of $1$ instantaneously.